rynokins/enable-core-button-icons/README.md

 ## Installation

+Download a zip with the latest releasefrom the [releases page](https://github.com/redwards510/enable-core-button-icons/releases), pre-built and bundled with the Feather Icons library.

 1. Clone this repo into your WordPress plugins directory.
 2. run `npm install` to install dependencies.
 3. run `npm build` to build the plugin.